 The diagram below describes two main elements of Kublr architecture:

 Kublr Platform (at the top-left) is the main management portal for your Kubernetes clusters.
 Kublr Platform consists of a number of integrated management components deployed into a Kubernetes cluster themselves.

 The Kublr platform components include:

 A Kubernetes cluster is the main management object for the Kublr Platform.
 In most cases the Kubernetes clusters are provisioned by Kublr Platfrom, although since Kublr 1.18.0 externally provisioned clusters (e.g. GKE, AKS, etc) are also supported.

 Kublr configures four architectural layers.
 After being correctly setup and configured (usually by a higher layer), each layer is self-sufficient, self-healing and self-reliant.
 As long as the underlying infrastructure and layers are functional, each layer functions without interruption.

 Layers at play:

 The infrastructure layer includes virtual and/or physical machines/servers hosted in a datacenter or in a cloud (e.g. AWS, Azure).
-Kublr sets up and manages Kubernetes on top of virtually any infrastructure and multiple OS’s, though some types of infrastructure providers allow for better automation than others.
-When setting up instances on any environment—whether a Kubernetes master or node—Kublr ensures they are fully replaceable should an instance failure occur.
+Kublr sets up and manages Kubernetes on top of any virtual infrastructure or multiple OS, although some infrastructure providers allow better automation than others.
+When setting up instances in any environment—either a Kubernetes master or node—Kublr ensures they are fully replaceable should an instance failure occur.

 The Kublr agent’s responsibilities include: